PaaS Support Coverage

 Storage

-Data (in GBs) stored in the Backup service and Document Library service provided through Liferay Cloud Infrastructure.
+Data (in GiB) stored in the Backup service and Document Library service provided through Liferay Cloud Infrastructure.

 1 TiB